 Materials on the website can be used as brochures or classroom posters.
 In particular, our factsheets are designed to be visually interesting and informative.
 These are some possible materials that can be used:

 The Tobacco Prevention Toolkit is committed to providing free tobacco/nicotine prevention materials to educators directly working with youth.
 No special permissions are needed to use the Toolkit.
 Everything on the Toolkit website and trainings are free of charge.

 Yes, as long as there is no connection with any project or program operated, sponsored or otherwise funded in whole or in part by anyone or any entity who is in the business of selling products that contain tobacco and/or nicotine.

-The Toolkit is evidence-informed and is based on the most current research available.
-We work closely with our colleagues in research, education, and medicine to keep the Toolkit as up-to-date as possible.
+Yes, the Toolkit is a collection of theory-based, evidence-informed resources including much research from our REACH Lab.
+We also work closely with our colleagues in research, education, and medicine to keep the Toolkit as up-to-date as possible.